pmean/build-website/text/02/questionnaire-02.md

 -   Were any items answered incorrectly or ambiguously?
 -   Were any items redundant (no variation, or perfect correlation with another item?)
--   Should you add extra categories to certain questions?
+-   Should you add extra categories to certain questions?<U+00A0>

 Try to estimate the resources you need to conduct this questionnaire.

 **Summary**

-\[This section is not yet available.\]
+[This section is not yet available.]

 Thank you for filling out this survey.
-We don\'t have enough money to include a pre-printed envelope.
+We don't have enough money to include a pre-printed envelope.
 Be sure to use extra postage, since the survey weighs more than one ounce.
-We\'re not sure how we will use this data and maybe we\'ll disclose this information to other researchers.
+We're not sure how we will use this data and maybe we'll disclose this information to other researchers.
-This survey hasn\'t had any pilot testing, so if we goof up badly, you might have to fill out a better one later.
-No one has used the survey form before, so we\'re not sure if we\'ll find out anything interesting.
+This survey hasn't had any pilot testing, so if we goof up badly, you might have to fill out a better one later.
+No one has used the survey form before, so we're not sure if we'll find out anything interesting.

 **Further reading**

 > **Survey Research Methods Second Edition.** Earl Babbie (1990)
 > Belmont, California: Wadsworth Publishing Company.
 >
 > **Examination of a survey methodology.
-Dillman\'s Total Design
+Dillman's Total Design
 > Method.** FE Crosby, MR Ventura, MJ Feldman.
 Nurs Res 1989: 3856-58.
 >
 > **Mail and Internet Surveys: The Tailored Design Method.** Don A.